Categories: Business

 Google Shopping will begin paid-for transition this February

-Google Shopping is beginning its transition to commercial model in the United Kingdom, Germany, France, Japan, Italy, Spain, the Netherlands, Brazil, Australia, and Switzerland next month – a transition that was completed in the United States in October 2012 – meaning that, for the first time, merchants in said 10 countries must pay to have their products listed on Google Shopping.
+Google Shopping is beginning its transition to a commercial model in the United Kingdom, Germany, France, Japan, Italy, Spain, the Netherlands, Brazil, Australia, and Switzerland next month – a transition that was completed in the United States in October 2012 – meaning that, for the first time, merchants in said 10 countries must pay to have their products listed on Google Shopping.

 Google Shopping, formerly known as Google Product Search, existed as an aside to normal Google Search results.
 Online retailers could submit large amounts of product data to Google using Google Merchant Centre (formerly Google Base), which Google then ranked organically as it would other results from the wider web.
 That was until May of last year when Google announced that Google Shopping would be transitioning to a wholly monetised service.